 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 Israel Blocks Reps.
 Ilhan Omar, Rashida Tlaib From Visiting

-Israeli radio reported that, in an interview, Deputy Foreign Minister Tzipi Hotovely said the country would bar entry to, "those who reject our right to exist in the world."
+Israeli radio reported that in an interview, Deputy Foreign Minister Tzipi Hotovely said the country would bar entry to "those who reject our right to exist in the world."

-The move, which marks a reversal for Netanyahu and his government, comes after President Trump publicly urged the Israeli leader over Twitter to block Reps.
-Ilhan Omar, D-Minn., and Rashida Tlaib, D-Mich., saying it would be showing, "weakness" if they were allowed to visit.
+The move, which marks a reversal for Netanyahu and his government, comes after President Trump publicly urged the Israeli leader on Twitter to block Reps.
+Ilhan Omar, D-Minn., and Rashida Tlaib, D-Mich., saying it would be showing "weakness" if they were allowed to visit.

 "It would show great weakness if Israel allowed Rep. Omar and Rep. Tlaib to visit.
 They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds.
 Minnesota and Michigan will have a hard time putting them back in office.
 They are a disgrace!"
 Trump tweeted.

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.